 How to weld stainless steel will have a lot to do with the thickness of the metal and its finish, not to mention the use of the finished product.
 There are several welding methods to choose from, however, the three most commonly used processes for this particular material include MIG, resistance, and TIG.
 Because it’s so strong, stainless steel is a great material for the beginner to practice on, and it’s definitely much more forgiving than other metals, such as aluminum.
 For the beginner, learning how to weld different types of metals will always present new challenges.
 However, stainless steel is said to be much more forgiving than thinner metals.

 How to weld stainless steel will depend on the process you use, the thinness of the metal, and the intended use.
-One thing is for sure when you weld stainless steel it’s important that you begin with a low heat setting in order to avoid warping the metal.
-Because stainless steel is so durable, it’s a great choice for beginners who need to practice different welding techniques.
+One thing is for sure when you weld stainless steel it’s important that you begin with a low heat setting to avoid warping the metal.
+Because stainless steel is so durable, it’s a great choice for beginner welders who need to practice different welding techniques.
 It’s also easier to weld and a more affordable option than other types of metals.

-Read on to learn about the different welding processes you can choose from and check out important stainless steel welding tips that will ensure you achieve a solid weld.
+Read on to learn about the multi-process welding you can choose from and check out important stainless steel welding tips that will ensure you achieve a solid weld.

 What is the Most Commonly Used Process for Stainless Steel?

 TIG is often the welding process of choice for stainless steel since it can provide a tougher weld.
 This process creates a lower heat input, so it’s also a good choice when you’re working with thinner material.
 When you TIG weld, you’ll use argon gas mixed with other gasses.
 However, this can be dependent on a specific project.
 Gas options include nitrogen, hydrogen, and helium.
-In order to increase the resistance to corrosion and to prevent oxidation, a single-sided process should be used to create inert gas protection between the exterior and interior welds.
+A single-sided process should create inert gas protection between the exterior and interior welds to increase the corrosion resistance and prevent oxidation.

 MIG Welding Stainless Steel